edgelesssys/privatemode-vscode/marketplace-readme.md

 1. Create a free [Privatemode account](https://www.privatemode.ai/) to get your API key.
 1. Start the Privatemode Proxy with your API key (see [below](#ℹ️-about-the-privatemode-proxy)).
 1. Open the *Manage Language Models* dialog of the GitHub Copilot Chat extension and select Privatemode as provider.
-1. Optional: Provide your API key if you set up the proxy without one.
+1. If your proxy wasn't started with an API key, you can enter in VS Code.
-1. Choose the models you want to add to the model picker.
+1. Choose the models you want to see in the model picker.

 You’re all set.
 Now you can chat with an AI inside VS Code while keeping your data secure.

-## ℹ️ About the Privatemode Proxy
+## About the Privatemode Proxy

 This extension requires the Privatemode Proxy to be running locally or on a trusted host.
 It does the following: